malinphy/sentiment_classification/readme.md

 # Sentiment Classification

+Overview :
-This study model is constructed as feed forward neural network using  Tensorflow/Keras framework.
+This study model is constructed as feed forward neural network using  Tensorflow/Keras framework on Twitter dataset.
 Model composed of 3 dense layers with relu activation function.
 As final layer a dense layer with softmax activation function.
+Performance of the model can be seen in evaluation section.
+Prediction file, model ,dictionaries ,model weights were dockerized.
+Docker file can be pulled from docker hub.

 Data
 ----